mateuscnh/the-news/README.md

 # The News
 A news finder using the Google News API.
 The API developer license only allows "locahost" requests.
+Design inspirate in page "G1" from "g1.globo.com".

 ## Home Page
 ![image](gitHub-images/index.png)